mappu/miqt/README.md

 	- By default, the resulting `.apk` is generated at `android-build/build/outputs/apk/debug/android-build-debug.apk`.
 	- You can build in release mode by adding `--release`

-See Q3 for advice about docker performance.
+See FAQ Q3 for advice about docker performance.

-For repeated builds, if you customize the `AndroidManifest.xml` file or images, they will be used for the next `androiddeployqt` run.
+For repeated builds, only steps 3 and 6 are needed.
+If you customize the `AndroidManifest.xml` file or images, they will be used for the next `androiddeployqt` run.